yogevshalmon/allsat-circuits/README.md

 ## Summary

-This tool **HALL**, given a combinational circuit in AIGER format with a single output (which evaluates to 1), generates an AllSAT enumeration: all the solutions (satisfying assignments) in Disjunctive Normal Form (DNF).
+This tool *HALL*, given a combinational circuit in AIGER format with a single output whose evaluates to 1, generates an AllSAT enumeration: all the solutions (satisfying assignments) in Disjunctive Normal Form (DNF).
 For more information about the AIGER format please visit the page: http://fmv.jku.at/aiger/

 The solutions are represented using assignments to the inputs only, meaning only the circuit inputs are enumerated.
-Further more, this tool utilizing **ternary** values, which extends the Boolean values 0/1 with an additional value called the don't-care value (denoted by X), which means that the assignment is satisfying regard of the variable value, allowing for succinctly describe multiple assignments.
+The tool utilizes **ternary** values, which extends the Boolean values 0/1 with an additional value called the don't-care value (denoted by X), which means that the assignment is satisfying regardless of the variable's value, allowing for succinctly describe multiple assignments.

 Internally, incremental sat solver - "intel_sat_solver" is being used, please check the repository https://github.com/alexander-nadel/intel_sat_solver for more details.